- Introduction Toggle Introduction Menu

 - Enrollment Verification

-- Alternative Credit/Study Options Toggle Alternative Credit/Study Options Menu
+- Credit for Prior Learning and Alternative Study Options Toggle Credit for Prior Learning and Alternative Study Options Menu

 - College Safety and Security Toggle College Safety and Security Menu